Thinkersbluff/CR6Community-Marlin_TB/docs/quick-start/readme.md

 <details>
 <summary><strong>How do I make my own version of the firmware?</summary></strong>
-**You need to download a copy of the repository to your local hard drive**, like this:
+**FIrst, you need to download a copy of the repository to your local hard drive**, like this:

+## 1. Download the Repository to Your Hard Drive
-## Step-by-step Instructions:
+### Step-by-step Instructions:
 - Go to: [github.com/Thinkersbluff/CR6Community-Marlin_TB](https://github.com/Thinkersbluff/CR6Community-Marlin_TB)
 - Click the green Code button
 - Select Download ZIP